-International Journal of Service Management and Sustainability (IJSMS) is a peer-reviewed journal.
-In ensuring the quality of articles published in the IJSMS, editors, authors and reviewers must adhere to the highest level of professional ethics and standards.
+International Journal of Service Management and Sustainability (IJSMSust) is a peer-reviewed journal.
+In ensuring the quality of articles published in the IJSMSust, editors, authors and reviewers must adhere to the highest level of professional ethics and standards.
 In this respect, clear ethical guidelines must be provided to the editors, authors and reviewers respectively.

 The responsibilities of editors are as follows:

 - Acknowledge receipt of submitted manuscripts.

 - Ensure an efficient, fair, and timely review process is given to reviewers or revision by authors.

 - Ensure the processing of submitted manuscripts in a strictly confidential manner.